jyellick/obc-docs/techspec.md

 Assets such as financial securities must be able to be dematerialized on a blockchain network so that all stakeholders of an asset type will have direct access to that asset, allowing them to initiate trades and acquire information on an asset without going through layers of intermeidaries.
 Trades should be settled in near real time and all stakeholders must be able to access asset information in near real time.
 A stakeholder should be able to add business rules on any given asset type, further reducing operating cost with automation logic.

+[See LINK — Frank, add link here to Use Case Doc — for additional detail on requirements.
+Consider putting whole document here.]

 ## Challenges

-Openchain will be built from ground up to enhance the blockchain protocol with enterprise features for networks where validators are whitelisted, known parties who set whether transactors are private or public.
-The protocol (Openchain protocol) must address the following key challenges:
+Openchain will be built to enhance the blockchain protocol with enterprise features for networks, where validators are whitelisted, known parties who set whether transactors are private or public.
+The protocol must address the following key challenges:

 ####Private Transactions and Confidential Contracts
 Currently, transaction patterns are too easy to be observed and interpreted.
-Shared ledgers may give away details about a supplier relationship that should not be revealed.
-Therefore, a business ready blockchain must provide mechanisms to conceal identity from being publically identified by unauthorized third parties.
+Shared ledgers may give away details about a supplier relationship that should not be revealed to their competitors.
+In tight supplier/buyer communities, even one party's relative volume of trade is something which would not be appropriate for a system supporting trade between parties to reveal.
+Therefore, a business ready blockchain must provide mechanisms to conceal identity, transaction patterns, and terms of confidential contracts from being publically identified by unauthorized third parties.

 ####Identity and Auditability
-While privacy is important, business usage of blockchain also needs to comply with regulations and make it easy for regulators to investigate transaction records.
-Also, a party must be able to prove its identity and ownership of an asset after the fact, perhaps years after the fact, without the mechanism for establishing that identity being able to be used by bad actors to appropriate the identity or ascertain the party’s activities on the ledger.
+While private transactions are important, business usage of blockchain also needs to comply with regulations and make it easy for regulators to investigate transaction records.
+Also, a party must be able to prove its identity and ownership of an asset after the fact, perhaps years after the fact, without the mechanism for establishing that identity being able to be used by bad actors to appropriate a party's identity or ascertain their activities on the ledger.

 ####Finality
-Data stores for industrial use must provide finality, meaning simply that there must be certainty at what point a transaction is committed and that after this point, it will not change on its own.
+Data stores for industrial use must provide finality, meaning simply that there must be certainty at what point a transaction is committed, and that after this point, it will not change on its own.
 Many current blockchain networks offer only eventual consistency, rather than a firm promise of finality, and can suffer arbitrary loss of committed information as they are designed to allow for, and cope with, forks in their global state.
-Business ready blockchain network will instead require immediate and guaranteed finality, based on peer-reviewed and battle-hardened protocols.
+A business ready blockchain network will instead require immediate and guaranteed finality, based on peer-reviewed and battle-hardened protocols.

 ####Transaction Order
-For industry use, transactions orders can be more efficiently managed and bring more market fairness to address the miner problems we see in the public blockchain world today, where minors can freely decide the order of transactions to include in the chain based on their own needs.
+For industry use, transactions orders must be more efficiently managed and bring more market fairness to address the miner problems seen in the public blockchain world today, where minors can freely decide the order of transactions to include in the chain based on their own needs.

 ####Performance and Scalability
 The level of performance for enterprise grade blockchain network may be much higher than that of public networks.
 For example, to allow real time settlement of financial securities, a blockchain network needs handle up to 100,000 transactions per second, with sub-second latency.
 Both requirements are difficult to achieve with the consensus protocols in use today, but nevertheless they are requirements for a business ready blockchain fabric.

+####100-year Decisions
+If blockchain becomes the fabric of an economically aware Internet, then it must be designed for performance over the long haul.
+A ledger or set of ledgers must be able to operate continuously for 100+ years and still allow discoverability, search, identity resolution and other key functions in user-acceptable timeframes.

 ####Productivity
 Development of decentralised applications and smart contracts is a field where many of the traditional rules of software development hold.
 But new paths have to be beaten for debugging, testing and maintaining applications in a distributed setting, requiring a holistic approach to the creation of the development tools.